Create the module skeleton

 Remove the Magento copyright comments, as this is our module, not Magento's.
 The sequence nodes here tell Magento that this module depends on these other modules.
 Since we won't have any dependencies at this time, we can remove these.

-Within the root node config is a node named module.
-Module nodes must contain a name property, which is the name of our module in string format, Macademy_BestSelling.
+Within the root node config is a node named module. module nodes must contain a name property, which is the name of our module in that special syntax: Macademy_BestSelling.

-Upon saving this file, the basic creation of a module skeleton is complete.
+Upon saving the file, the basic creation of the module skeleton is complete.